Deprecated page

 ...

-This maps your current user's credentials.yaml file, created with "akita login", into the container.
+This maps your current user's credentials.yaml file, created by akita login, into the container.